 Walker currently does a weekly virtual art class that is conducted at North Branch Library in Memphis, TN.
 The art classes has been sponsored by the Friends of the Memphis Public Library since 2021 to present.
 Walker is also a USA inventor, who has released a new product to the market in July of 2020.
 The product is called, Paint Yourself Clean.
 Walker owns the patent rights & the Trademark for Paint Yourself Clean products.
 The product is a clean care learning kit for children in PreK to 5rd grade.
 Currently the product has been sold to school districts in Kentucky, Alabama, and SCS Special Need schools.
 Our goal is to take this product global.
 This product is only available online at: www.paintyourselfclean.com Imagine if your child could paint themselves clean.

-This product was invented by master artist Larry Walker.
-In 2021, It was featured on WREG Channel 3 News.
-We were interviewed by news anchor Alex Colman on his morning show "Live at 9."
+This product was featured on WREG Channel 3 News.
+Mr. Walker & his wife Sharonda were interviewed by morning news anchor Alex Colman on his morning show "Live at 9."